mwdeshaw/Notable/README.md

 end
 ```

 Note the use of BCrypt for password salting and hashing.
 Plain text passwords are never stored in the database.
-Instead, passwords only exist for a moment as instance variables, where they are then salted and hashed with 128-bit encryption before commitment to the database.
+Instead, passwords only exist for a moment as instance variables, where they are then salted and hashed with 128-bit encryption.

 #### Notebooks and Notes:
 Notable is nothing without notes, and the relationship between users, notebooks, and notes is managed through database associations.
 Here is an example from the Note Model:

 ```javascript
 class Note < ApplicationRecord
     validates :notebook_id, :author_id, :title, presence: true